-Ductless heat pumps are sometimes called a “mini-split” heat pump.
-They operate on the same principle as traditional heat pumps - using electricity to move heat between outdoor and indoor air by compressing and expanding a refrigerant.
-Most new ductless heat pumps use the newer, less environmentally-harmful refrigerant R-410a.
-Depending on the rated capacity, they require 110 or 220 volt AC power.
+Ductless heat pumps are sometimes called a “mini-split” heat pumps.
+They operate on the same principle as traditional heat pumps, using electricity to move heat between outdoor and indoor air by compressing and expanding a refrigerant.
+Most new ductless heat pumps use the newer, less environmentally harmful refrigerant R-410a.
+Depending on the rated capacity, they require 110- or 220-volt AC power.

-Ductless heat pumps are most appropriate for homes with open floor plans, since each indoor “head” can serve the entire “zone” not blocked by doorways.
+Ductless heat pumps are most appropriate for homes with open floor plans, because each indoor “head” can serve the entire “zone” not blocked by doorways.
 Some typical applications for ductless pumps include:

-Replacing an existing zonal heating system –Ductless heat pumps can replace existing electric baseboard/wall units, woodstoves.
-A cost effective electric heat conversion in a small house might consist of single system serving the main area of the house, leaving existing electric baseboards in bedrooms and bathrooms.
+Replacing an existing zonal heating system – Ductless heat pumps can replace existing electric baseboard/wall units and woodstoves.
+A cost-effective electric heat conversion in a small house might consist of single system serving the main area of the house, leaving existing electric baseboards in bedrooms and bathrooms.